 The network itself can also be vulnerable due to the poor security features of these devices.
 This could allow malicious actors to gain access to your home network, and essentially, to your home.
 It’s scary, and diligent security practices must be utilized by users to maintain a secure posture.

 Connected smart devices and appliances can be hacked into just like websites and computers can.
 A well-designed smart home network will incorporate an enterprise-level network router with a reliable firewall activated.

 Dr. Zahid Anwar of Fontbonne University provides an overview of which smart devices are most at risk and why.

-Second most vulnerable: “Inside-the-home devices that can be controlled through an app from a smartphone or PC such as smart bulbs, smart switches, security cameras, baby monitors, smart door locks, smart thermostats, and personal home assistants,” says Dr. Anwar.
-“These devices rely on weak security tokens and maybe hacked due to weaknesses in the communication protocols used, configuration settings, or vulnerable entry-points left open by the vendor for maintenance.”
+The second most vulnerable: “Inside-the-home devices that can be controlled through an app from a smartphone or PC such as smart bulbs, smart switches, security cameras, baby monitors, smart door locks, smart thermostats, and personal home assistants,” says Dr. Anwar.
+“These devices rely on weak security tokens and can be hacked due to weaknesses in the communication protocols used, configuration settings, or vulnerable entry-points left open by the vendor for maintenance.”

 Less likely to be attacked: Home appliances like refrigerators, ovens, and automatic pet feeders are the least likely to be attacked, but it can happen.

 Why Would Someone Hack a Doggie Feeder?